 Many, many characters at any given time in Gold Digger.
 At least once, an entire year once went by with the main character, Gina, only appearing in occasional cameos.

 The Inhumans tend to fall into this trope in regards to their leader Black Bolt.
 The writers usually focus their attention on him since, not only is he their king, but he's much more powerful than the others and just looks really cool.
 The others usually stand in the background and look concerned.
+And even then, the Inhumans as a whole, including Black Bolt, are generally not used outside of a few miniseries every few years and as supporting characters.
+Recently, they've been heavily pushed by Marvel, though.

 Milo Bloom, the eponymous star of Bloom County, gradually disappeared from the comic after Opus the penguin came to dominate.